AMaldu/interview_preparation_bot/notebooks/retrieval_experiments/README.md

 4. Ranking: Retrieved documents are ranked by relevance using a specific metric or algorithm.
 5. Results: The most relevant documents or pieces of information are presented to the user.

+Here is an example of architecture for semantic search:

  <div align="center">
      <img src="../../images/retrieval-schema.png" alt="Retrieval Schema" width="800" />
  </div>